Mendela-A/Send-a-photo-from-a-Hikvision-cameras-via-Zabbix-to-Telegram/README.md

 The first script {name} connects to Zabbix via the API and retrieves the names and IP addresses of all cameras in a specific group.
   Then it downloads them to /tmp/data/{cam_name}.jpg

-The second script {name} sends the collected data and the captured photo to Telegram
+The second script {name} sends the collected data and the captured photo to Telegram,
+#!
+NEED CHANGE !!! path to bin/python3

 Zabbix pre-configuration:
   Alerts → Media types — create a media type with the type script_name.